StarWishsama/Comet-Bot/README.md

 2. Compile

-Both configurations for Gradle and Maven are well done (when consider Gradle first when conflict.)
-Specifically for Gradle running on Windows, double-click `gradlew.bat` in the root directory to compile a jar file in folder `/build/libs`.
+Configurations for Gradle is well done.
+Double-click `gradlew.bat` in the root directory to compile a jar file in folder `/build/libs`.

 ## 📜 License
 [GPL v3.0](https://github.com/StarWishsama/Nameless-Bot/blob/master/LICENSE)